johanneswussler/Mendix-AWS-Lambda/README.md

 - [7.
 Run Your App](#7-run-your-app)
 - [8.
 Test Your App](#8-test-your-app)

-## 1. Create the Amazon Lambda Functions
+## 1. Create the AWS Lambda Functions

-To start off the lab you need to create two Amazon Lambda functions (getParcelStatus and getParcelLocation) that will later be invoked in the Mendix app.
+To start off the lab you need to create two AWS Lambda functions (getParcelStatus and getParcelLocation) that will later be invoked in the Mendix app.
 In both cases, use a Node.js 18.x runtime.
 Create the functions in a region of your choosing.
 The code for both functions can be copied from below: